xamarin/xamarin-forms-samples/WorkingWithGestures/PinchGesture/README.md

 ---
 name: PinchGesture
 description: This sample demonstrates using the PinchGestureRecognizer class to implement interactive zoom functionality.
-For more information about the sample see Working with Gestures.
 topic: sample
 languages:
 - csharp